-The threshold area, also known as the "decompression zone", is the very first space that prospective customers step into when they enter your store and typically consists of the first five to fifteen feet worth of space, depending on how big your store is.
+The threshold area, also known as the "decompression zone," is the very first space that prospective customers step into when they enter your store.
+It typically consists of the first five to fifteen feet worth of space, depending on the overall size of your store.
 It's also the space where your customers make the transition from the outside world and first experience what you have to offer.

 Then, Off To the Right

-Have Them Walk a Path
+Have Shoppers Walk a Path

-Most stores use a circular path to the right to get customers to walk through to the back of the store and come to the front again.
+Most stores use a circular path to the right (or counterclockwise) to get customers to walk through to the back of the store and come to the front again.
 Some will make it even easier by covering the path with a different texture or look from the general flooring, paying homage to the old saying "where the eyes go, the feet will follow."

 But, Slow Them Down

-However, since you may not have "aisles" per say in your store, it's still important to think about grouping products in a way that makes it easy to see what goes well together from a shopper's perspective.
-Also, remembering to keep "higher-demand" products displayed at eye-level is important while placing lower grossing products at the bottom or higher-up.
-Lastly, It's recommended to change up these speed bumps weekly or regularly enough to create a continued sense of novelty for repeat visitors.
+However, since you may not have "aisles" per say in your store, it's still important to think about grouping products in a way that makes sense from a shopper's perspective.
+Also, remember to keep "higher-demand" products displayed at eye-level while placing lower-grossing products at the bottom or above eye level.
+Lastly, It's recommended that you change up these speed bumps weekly or regularly enough to create a continued sense of novelty for repeat visitors.

-Also, Make Sure They're Comfortable
+Make Sure Shoppers Are Comfortable